Skip to content

 • Search: Filter by SLO name;

-• Batch: Enable/Disable/Delete multiple SLOs;
+• Batch: Enable/Disable/Delete multiple selected SLOs;

 • Delete: Supports deleting existing SLO tasks;

-• Export to dashboard: Synchronize the SLO view to the dashboard.
+• Export to Dashboard: Synchronize the SLO view to the dashboard.

 Note

-Get SLO via DQL Expression
+Retrieve SLO via DQL Expression

-E::`slo`:(sum(`df_slo_costslo_cost`)) { `df_slo_id` = 'monitor_6bad2a76dd9b41d7894f21a76d44ae42' }
+E::`slo`:(sum(`df_slo_cost`)) { `df_slo_id` = 'monitor_6bad2a76dd9b41d7894f21a76d44ae42' }

 eval((10080-A)/10080 *100, A="E::`slo`:(sum(`df_slo_cost`)) { `df_slo_id` = 'monitor_6bad2a76dd9b41d7894f21a76d44ae42'}")